Archive #33 – The Hsi-yu chi: A Study of Antecedents to the Sixteenth-Century Chinese Novel (1970)

 Archive #24 – Chinese Gods: The Unseen World of Spirits and Demons (1997) by Keith Stevens

-The novels Journey to the West (1592) and Investiture of the Gods (1620) are good representations of the syncretic pantheon from Chinese Folk Religion.
+The novels Journey to the West (Xiyouji西遊記, 1592) and Investiture of the Gods (Fengshen yanyi封神演義, c.
+1620) are dramatized examples of the syncretic Buddho-Daoist pantheon of Chinese Folk Religion.
 The number of Buddhas, sages, gods, immortals, spirits, guardians (etc.) revered by people of Chinese descent is enormous, and new figures are being added to the list even to this day.
 Needless to say, laymen and researchers who visit temples and wish to correctly identify a particular deity need a resource with images, names, and listed attributes.
 Luckily there is one such source.
 Keith Stevens (1926-2015), a veteran of the British Army and Foreign and Commonwealth Office, traveled East and Southeast Asia for 40 years collecting information on the folk pantheon.
 He produced an invaluable monograph titled Chinese Gods: The Unseen World of Spirits and Demons (1997).
-The book is unfortunately out of print and available copies are expensive to buy.
-So I am pleased to host a PDF of this wonderful work on my site.
+The book is unfortunately out of print, and available copies are expensive to buy.
+So, I am pleased to host a PDF of this wonderful work on my site.

 China is a land full of gods and goddesses, ranging from the Creators of the World to Worthies local to only one or two villages.